Tag Archives: 2019 Films

 As a non-lover of the “news” network Fox News, I am firmly ensconced in the latter camp, so my opinion of the film is mixed.

-The performances of the principal players- Charlize Theron, Nicole Kidman, Margot Robbie, Kate McKinnon, and John Lithgow are wonderful and key to the film’s power.
+The performances of the principal players — Charlize Theron, Nicole Kidman, Margot Robbie, Kate McKinnon, and John Lithgow — are outstanding and key to the film’s success.
 Theron and Lithgow receive the lion’s share of makeup and prosthetic work, making them look identical to their real-life counterparts.

 The film centers on female Fox News personnel in Manhattan and their sexual harassment allegations against founder Roger Ailes (Lithgow).

-McKinnon plays closeted lesbian and confidante to Kayla, who works for the network despite being liberal and a huge admirer of Hillary Clinton.
+McKinnon plays a closeted lesbian and confidante to Kayla, who works for the network despite being liberal and a massive admirer of Hillary Clinton.

-The story is fresh and vibrant with familiarity, not a story from an event decades ago that many viewers have forgotten or were too young to remember.
+The story is fresh and vibrant, with a sense of familiarity, rather than a tale from an event decades ago that many viewers have forgotten or were too young to remember.

-I had difficulty feeling much sympathy for most of the characters which knock the film down a notch.
+I had difficulty feeling much sympathy for most of the characters, which detracts from the film’s overall impact.

-In a cheer-out loud moment at the end of the film, she ups, and quits, unable to remain in such a corrupt corporation.
+In a cheer-out-loud moment at the end of the film, she quits, unable to remain in such a corrupt corporation.

 Worth mentioning is Ailes’s long-time secretary Faye (Holland Taylor).
 Surely, she knows the antics that go on in her boss’s office, but she almost serves as an accomplice.
 Why?

-Sad to realize is that as recently as 2016, women were still having to face discrimination in the workplace.
+Sad to realize that, as recently as 2016, women were still having to face discrimination in the workplace.
 Industries with powerful men still can be toxic and poisonous to women attempting to climb the ranks.

 With fantastic acting and incredible makeup, time will tell if Bombshell (2019) remains a relevant film.
-Leaving the viewer with an unsatisfying ending rather than a hopeful one, it is tough to sympathize with most of the characters even when supposed to.
+Leaving the viewer with an unsatisfying ending rather than a hopeful one, it isn’t easy to sympathize with most of the characters, even when they are supposed to be sympathetic.

 Bombshell would make a perfect companion piece to Vice (2018), a similar political, yet superior film.

-Oscar Nominations: Best Actress-Charlize Theron, Best Supporting Actress-Margot Robbie, Best Makeup and Hairstyling (won)
+Oscar Nominations: 1 win-Best Actress-Charlize Theron, Best Supporting Actress-Margot Robbie, Best Makeup and Hairstyling (won)

 Knives Out-2019